arisnbrio/US-Covid-19-Tracker/README.md

 This github page contains the code for the US COVID-19 Tracker mapping tool developed by Aris Briones.

 Input data taken from https://github.com/GoogleCloudPlatform/covid-19-open-data using Google's Bigquery.
-API and vaccine data taken from https://data.cdc.gov/.

 US COVID-19 app includes interactive map with timeline function, ability to scale by population, and custom mapping options.